gupta-shat/mspevent.github.io/_posts/2019-10-25-Everything-about-Hacktoberfest.md

 #### How To Start

-Lots of communities and Technological Companies hiring People to find the bugs and pay a large amount of bucks by hosting [Bug Bounty and Hackathons]{:style="color:#505050; text-align: centre;"}.
+Lots of communities and Technological Companies hiring People to find the bugs and pay a large amount of bucks by hosting Bug Bounty and Hackathons.
 Now They switched and creating a platform to access almost all user whether they have Coding skills or Not.

 I think You might be Ready to Hack...